 The Alta Washburn Building is the focal point for much of student life.
 The east and west wings of the two-story building serve as dormitories.
 The Theodore Gannon Dormitory also houses an additional 56 students and contains a student lounge.
 Each room has its own bath facilities with central heating and air conditioning.
-The Roger Cree Student Union contains a recently Remodeled and equipped student lounge with Recreational equipment that serves both on and Off-campus students
+The Roger Cree Student Union contains a recently remodeled and equipped student lounge with recreational equipment that serves both on and off-campus students.
+The office of the Vice President of Student Development is also located there.

-Facilities for the Physically Challenged The college is equipped with ground level access or appropriate ramps to provide easy access to all areas of the campus for wheelchair students.
+Facilities for the Physically Challenged The College is equipped with ground level access or appropriate ramps to provide easy access to all areas of the campus for wheelchair students.